Function Repository Resource:

 "Root"use Sqrt[Range[x^2,y^2,s^2]]

-A more detailed explanation of the step definition, also for negative bounds, can be found in the Properties and Relations Examples subsection.
+A more detailed explanation of the step definition, also for negative arguments, can be found in the Properties and Relations examples.

 Examples